-In response to this trend, Immuta’s latest release enables organizations to automate and simplify Snowflake data policy management to scale cloud workloads.
+In response to this trend, Immuta enables organizations to automate and simplify Snowflake data security and policy management to scale cloud workloads.
 Data teams using Snowflake can now seamlessly implement Immuta’s universal cloud policy authoring, which independent research from GigaOm showed reduces policy management burden by up to 75X.

 - Impersonate end users of other systems such as BI tools